-If the turn signal is left on for more than 1.2 km (0.75 mi), a chime sounds at each flash of the turn signal, if the vehicle has a radio.
-The message TURN SIGNAL ON will also appear in the Driver Information Center (DIC).
+If the turn signal is left on for more than 1.2 km (0.75 mi), a chime will sound at each flash of the turn signal and the message TURN SIGNAL ON will also appear in the Driver Information Control (DIC).
 To turn the chime and message off, move the turn signal lever to the off position.